 6. Kubota Garden

 A stunning 20 acres of hills and valleys hidden in south Seattle, the Kubota Garden features streams, waterfalls, ponds, rock outcroppings, and an exceptionally rich and mature collection of plant material.
-This unique urban refuge displays nearly 60 years of vision, effort and commitment by horticulture pioneer Fujitaro Kubota.
-The city acquired the property, which is an historic landmark, in 1987.
+This unique urban refuge displays nearly 60 years of vision, effort, and commitment by horticulture pioneer Fujitaro Kubota.
+The city acquired the property, which is a historic landmark, in 1987.